 My research is focused on translational medicine, specifically, evaluating new and potential therapies for various genetic disorders.
-The main focus of my research program is clinical investigation including the conduct of natural history studies, proof-of-concept pilot studies, and interventional clinical trials in patients with inborn errors of metabolism and skeletal dysplasias.
+The focus of my research program is clinical investigation including the conduct of natural history studies, proof-of-concept pilot studies and interventional clinical trials in patients with inborn errors of metabolism and skeletal dysplasias.

-Inborn Errors of Metabolism: As the Co-Principal Investigator for the NIH Rare Diseases Clinical Research Network's Urea Cycle Disorders Consortium, I am actively involved in conducting natural history studies, data-mining projects and exploratory studies aimed at improving therapies for UCDs.
+Inborn Errors of Metabolism: As the co-principal investigator for the NIH Rare Diseases Clinical Research Network's Urea Cycle Disorders Consortium.
+I am actively involved in conducting natural history studies, data-mining projects and exploratory studies aimed at improving therapies for UCDs.
 As the PI for the Pilot/Feasibility core of the consortium, I am involved in facilitating projects that will develop and validate new biomarkers for disease activity and endpoints that can be used in clinical investigation.
 As the PI for the Career Enhancement Core for the consortium, I am glad to be championing the career advancement of young investigators in the field of inborn errors of metabolism.

-Skeletal dysplasia: I also serve as a lead investigator of the NIH Rare Diseases Clinical Research Network's Brittle Bone Disorders Consortium.
-I have contributed significantly to the natural history studies of osteogenesis imperfecta.
+Skeletal dysplasia: As a lead investigator of the NIH Rare Diseases Clinical Research Network's Brittle Bone Disorders Consortium, I have contributed significantly to the natural history studies of osteogenesis imperfecta.
 I have developed clinical endpoints and biomarkers to assess disease burden from the perspective of clinical trial readiness and have had lead roles in clinical trials evaluating novel therapies for OI including the first disease-specific therapy with anti-transforming growth factor beta antibody.
-I also am a site PI at BCM for clinical trials that are sponsored by the pharmaceutical industry.

-Clinical Interests: As an internist and adult clinical geneticist, I provide care to adults with a wide variety of heritable conditions.
-As the Director of the Clinic for Metabolic and Genetic disorders of bone, I evaluate and treat patients with osteogenesis imperfecta, heritable disorders of bone, IDD, Mendelian forms of cancer and heritable connective tissue disorders.
+Clinical Interests: As an internist and clinical geneticist, I provide care to adults with a wide variety of heritable conditions.
+As the director of the Clinic for Metabolic and Genetic disorders of bone, I evaluate and treat patients with osteogenesis imperfecta, heritable disorders of bone, IDD, Mendelian forms of cancer and heritable connective tissue disorders.

 Song IW, Nagamani SC, Nguyen D, Grafe I, Sutton VR,(...), Lee B (2022).
-Targeting TGF- β for treatment of osteogenesis imperfecta.
+Targeting TGF-β for treatment of osteogenesis imperfecta.
 J Clin Invest.
 132: e152571.